mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 An example at the application layer is Atom {{?RFC4287}}, which allows an end user to obtain updates (often, news and simliar information) from publishers who they select, again without any central coordination or authority.
 While some Atom clients were built as services available over the Web, thereby intermediating that communication, Atom does not require (or even encourage) that style of deployment; although such services might be considered as centralised themselves, they are not part of the protocol itself.

-Natural decentralization has obvious merit.
+When possible, decentralization has obvious merit.
 However, it is not possible for a decentralized protocol to address some requirements -- in particular, when there is a requirement for a single, global 'source of truth' (e.g., for unambiguous naming), and when different endpoints need to solve the 'rendezvous problem' in order to communication without prior arrangement.

 ## Multi-Stakeholder Administration

-When a function is required to be centralized by its nature, one way to mitigate the resulting effects is to assure that the central function is as limited as possible, and to delegate the administraiton of that function to a multi-stakeholder body.
+When a function's nature requires it to be centralized, delegating the administraiton of that function to a multi-stakeholder body is one way to mitigate the effects of doing so.

 A multi-stakeholder body is one that XXX

 The most relevant example of this technique is the administration of the Domain Name System {{?RFC1035}}, which as a 'single source of truth' requires centralization of the naming function.
-To mitigate the effects, the function is carried out by multiple root servers that are administered by separate organizations -- themselves diverse in geography and a selection of corporate entities, non-profits and government bodies from many jurisdictions and affiliations.
+To mitigate the effects, the function is carried out by multiple root servers that are administered by separate operators -- themselves diverse in geography and a selection of corporate entities, non-profits and government bodies from many jurisdictions and affiliations.
+Furthermore, those operators are regulated by ICANN, which is defined as a globally multi-stakeholder body with representation from a end users, governments, operators, and others.

 Another example of multi-stakeholderism is the standardization of Internet protocols themselves.
 Because a specification effectively controls the behavior of implementations that are conformant with it, the standarization process can be seen as a single point of control.
-As a result, Internet standards bodies like the IETF allow open participation and contribution, make decisions in an open and accountable way, and take into account the views of different stakeholder groups {{?RFC8890}}.
+As a result, Internet standards bodies like the IETF allow open participation and contribution, make decisions in an open and accountable way, have a well-defined process for making (and when necessary, appealing) decisions, and take into account the views of different stakeholder groups {{?RFC8890}}.

-yet another example is the administration of the Web's trust model, implemented by Web browsers as relying parties and Certificate Authorities as trust anchors.
+Yet another example is the administration of the Web's trust model, implemented by Web browsers as relying parties and Certificate Authorities as trust anchors.
 To assure that all parties meet the operational and security requirements necessary to provide the desired properties, the CAB Forum was established as an oversight body that involves both of those parties as stakeholders.

 In each of these examples, setup and ongoing operation of a multi-stakeholder organization is not trivial.
 This is the major downside of such an approach.
 Additionally, the legitimacy of such an organization cannot be assumed, and may be difficult to establish and maintain.
 This concern is especially relevant if the function being coordinated is broad, complex, and/or contentious.

 ## Federation

-Another technique for mitigating centralization in Internet protocols is federation - that is, designing protocols in such a way that new instances of the centralized function are relatively easy to create, without reducing value provided by the protocol.
-Typically, this means assuring that those instances can themselves interoperate, so that communication between two endpoints might traverse one or more intermediate servers.
+Another technique for mitigating centralization in Internet protocols is federation - that is, designing protocols in such a way that new instances of the centralized function are relatively easy to create while maintaining interoperability and connectivity with other instances, so that communication between two endpoints might traverse one or more intermediate servers.

 The most prevalent (and successful) example of a federated Internet protocol is SMTP {{?RFC5321}}, as part of the e-mail suite of protocols.
 While e-mail uses DNS as the basis of naming, thereby leveraging existing mitigations in place for that protocol as described above, it still requires a way to route a message to a specific user based upon that address.

 E-mail resolves this issue by defining a role for routing users' messages, the Message Transfer Agent (MTA), based upon information in the message.
 By allowing anyone to deploy a MTA and rules for interconnecting them, users can receive messages from other systems using SMTP.

 Users can (and often do) choose to delegate that role to someone else, or they can run it themselves.
-However, the latter is nowadays difficult, due to the likelihood of a small MTA being classified as a spam source by default.
+However, running your own mail server has become difficult, due to the likelihood of a small MTA being classified as a spam source.
 Because large MTA operaters are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, thereby effectively centralizing the protocol's operation.

 Another example of a federated Internet protocol is XMPP {{?RFC6120}}, supporting 'instant messaging' and similar functionality.
-Again using DNS for naming, federation is necessary in XMPP to facilitate rendezvous of users from different systems.
+Again using DNS for naming, XMPP requires federation to facilitate rendezvous of users from different systems.

 While some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
 Because federation is voluntary, some operators made a decision to attempt to capture their users into a single service, rather than provide the benefits of global interoperability.

 The examples above show that federation can be a useful technique, but on its own is not sufficient to avoid centralization.
 If the value provided by a protocol can be captured by a single entity, they may consciously disable federation in order to attempt a 'winner take all' outcome -- a significant risk with many Internet protocols, since they often require rendezvous functions, and network effects seen on the Internet often promote such outcomes.
 Likewise, external factors (such as spam control) might naturally 'tilt the table' towards a few operators of these protocols.

-# Considerations for Internet Protocols {#considerations}
+# Considerations for Protocol Design {#considerations}

+While the following recommendations are not a complete guide, they can be a starting point for judging and mitigating centralization in protocols.

-## Intermediaries and Centralization
+## Minimize Centralization

+The initial approach for designing Internet protocols is to minimise centralization whenever possible; decentralized protocols are always preferable, for the reasons given above.

+This means that communication SHOULD be directly between peers wherever possible.
+When not possible for technical or operational reasons, the centralized function SHOULD be as minimal as possible.
+This might be accomplished by separating centralized functions from others, or by use of techniques like encryption to assure that the centralized service does not have unnecessary access to content of communications.

+## Use Intermediation Carefully

-The introduction of an intermediary role -- i.e., a party that is required for communication to take place between endpoints -- is a centralization risk in Internet protocols, because it brings the opportunity for control.
+The introduction of an intermediary role -- i.e., a party that is required for communication to take place between endpoints -- adds centralization risk to Internet protocols, because it brings the opportunity for control.

 However, intermediation can sometimes be necessary.
 When a function cannot be performed in a fully decentralized fashion (for example, rendezvous), introducing an intermediary or server of some sort is necessary to realize the benefits of the protocol.
 As discussed above, this is the case for XMPP and SMTP.

+In such cases, the centralized function SHOULD be as minimal as possible, and expose only the information and pontential for control necessary for that function to be performed.

-Furthermore, intermediation can be used by a protocol to allow functions or access to information to be separated in a controlled way, thereby reducing the need to trust the other endpoint.
+Intermediation can also be introduced to allow functions or access to information to be separated in a controlled way, thereby reducing the need to trust the other endpoint.
 For example, there are a number of so-called 'oblivious' protocols currently in development that allow end users to hide details that might identify them from services, while still accessing those services.

+The same guidance applies in these cases; the information and control potential SHOULD be as minimal as possible, while still meeting the design goals of the protocol.

 ## Optional Centralization